Pumpkin for diabetes

 On a personal note

 I am myself prediabetic; hence my consuming interest in pumpkin for diabetes.
-Via the regular consumption of butternut, short walks after any starchy meal and totally eschewing all refined carbs, I have managed to get my A1c down to 5.4; the average blood glucose over two months.
+Via the regular consumption of butternut, short walks after every starchy meal and totally eschewing all refined carbs, I have managed to get my A1c down to 5.4; the average blood glucose over two months.
 That's entirely normal.

 From the horse's mouth

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a social mead tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: